anniezfy/FIR_Filter/README.md

 ## FIRFilter:

 A Finite Impulse Response (FIR) filter is a type of a digital filter.
-The impulse response, the filter's response to a Kronecker delta input, is _finite_ because it settles to zero in a finite number of sample intervals.
+The impulse response, the filter's response to a Kronecker delta input, is finite because it settles to zero in a finite number of sample intervals.
 This is in contrast to Infinite Impulse Response (IIR) filters, which have internal feedback and may continue to respond indefinitely.
 The impulse response of an

-Nth-orderFIRfilterlastsforN+1sample,andthendiesto zero.
+Nth-order FIR filter lasts for N+ 1 sample, and then dies to zero.

-ThedifferenceequationthatdefinestheoutputofanFIRfilterintermsofitsinputis: Y[n] = b0x[n] +b1x [n-1] +b2x [n-2] + bn x [n-N]
+The difference equation that defines the output of an FIR filter in terms of its input is: Y[n] = b0x[n] +b1x [n-1] +b2x [n-2]	+ bn x [n-N]

 where:

-- _x_[_n_] istheinput signal,
+•	x[n] is the input signal,
-- _y_[_n_] istheoutput signal,
+•	y[n] is the output signal,
-- _bi_arethefiltercoefficients,and
+•	bi are the filter coefficients, and
-- _N_isthefilterorder–an_N_th-orderfilterhas(_N_+1)termsontheright-handside; these are commonly referred to as _taps_.
+•	N is the filter order – an Nth-order filter has (N + 1) terms on the right-hand side; these are commonly referred to as taps.

-This equation can also be expressed as a convolution of the coefficient sequence_bi_withtheinput signal:
+This equation can also be expressed as a convolution of the coefficient sequence bi with the input signal:

 ![image](https://user-images.githubusercontent.com/56084662/185579779-650d9273-3bb2-4e39-8cde-f9c54f9efe39.png)